Robert Sarah: Archbishop under the dictatorship of Sékou Touré

 The Historical Dictionary of Guinea commented on Sarah's role in resisting Sékou Touré's dictatorship, writing that the Church "managed to play a remarkable role under former Archbishop Robert Sarah in Guinea's public life...
 Monsignor Robert Sarah is one of the most respected leaders among Guineans, who expressed their strong desire to see him lead the country's political transition on various occasions between 2006 and 2010.
-He arguably earned much of this popular trust by speaking truth to power during the stormiest years of president Ahmed Sékou Touré's regime, while other spiritual leaders endeavored to cater to the regime."
+He arguably earned much of this popular trust by speaking truth to power during the stormiest years of President Ahmed Sékou Touré's regime, while other spiritual leaders endeavoured to cater to the regime."

 Cardinalate

 On 20 November 2010, Pope Benedict XVI made him Cardinal-Deacon of San Giovanni Bosco in Via Tuscolana.
-He has the right to vote in papal conclaves until his 80th birthday.
-He was a cardinal elector in the 2013 papal conclave that elected Pope Francis.
+(He opted for cardinal priest, of the same titular church, on 3 May 2021.)
+He had the right to vote in papal conclaves until his 80th birthday on 15 June 2025.
+He was a cardinal elector in the 2013 papal conclave that elected Pope Francis and the 2025 papal conclave that elected Pope Leo XIV.